 - 2. The waiver participant is in an area with limited access to service providers and the assessment of needs identifies that the waiver participant requires five or more hours per day of uninterrupted personal care. - 3.
 The waiver participant has a secondary diagnosis of mental illness or an intellectual disability and the behavior, because of this illness, poses harm to an unfamiliar person or past behaviors have alienated service providers.
-The legal guardian will not receive payment for performing instrumental activities of daily living tasks solely such as meal preparation, laundry, money management, home maintenance, shopping, and medication management.
+The legal guardian will not receive payment for solely performing instrumental activities of daily living tasks solely such as meal preparation, laundry, money management, home maintenance, shopping, and medication management.
 The performance of ADLs associated with the IADLs are included in the payment for performing personal care tasks.

-When the legal guardian is authorized to receive payment for providing in-home aide or pediatric nurse aide services, the waiver participant will be enrolled in the coordinated caregiving waiver service.
-The enrollment in this service will provide quality assurance of the health, safety and well-being of the waiver participant and provides the controls to ensure that payments are made only for the services authorized to provide.

-The assigned case management entity will perform weekly contacts to include two weekly in-person monitoring visit to ensure the services are provided in accordance with the service plan and the waiver participation business requirements.
+When the legal guardian is authorized to receive payment for providing in-home aide or pediatric nurse aide services, and skilled care the waiver participant will be enrolled in the coordinated caregiving or self-directed care.
+The enrollment in these service options will provide quality assurance of the health, safety and well-being of the waiver participant and provides the controls to ensure that payments are made only for the services authorized.
+The assigned case management entity will perform weekly contacts to include monthly in-person monitoring visits to ensure the services are provided in accordance with the service plan and the waiver participation business requirements, when the waiver participant elects to enroll in self-directed care.

 A legal guardian will not be approved to provide personal care services and receive payment because of unwarranted biases to a Home Health Agencies/In-Home Aide Agencies without first attempting to work with those agencies.
-A legal guardian will not be approved to provide personal care services and receive payment if there are other providers Health Agency/In-Home Aide Agency due to non-complaint or violent behavior exhibited by the waiver participant or the legal guardian.
+A legal guardian will not be approved to provide personal care type services or skilled care and receive payment if there are other providers Health Agency/In-Home Aide Agency due to non-complaint or violent behavior exhibited by the waiver participant or the legal guardian.

-A comprehensive multidisciplinary assessment is conducted to identify medical, functional, social and family support needs.
+A comprehensive multidisciplinary assessment is conducted to identify medical, functional, social, and family support needs.
 The severity of these needs is identified in the assessment and carried over to the service plan.
 The CME coordinates with the waiver participant and other care professionals to create a plan of care to meet the needs identified in the assessment.
-Each month, the CME corresponds with the beneficiary and service providers to assure that the services authorized on the POC are adequate in the amount, frequency and duration.
+Each month, the CME corresponds with the participant and service providers to assure that the services authorized on the POC are adequate in the amount, frequency, and duration.
 Every three months, the CME is required to conduct a home visit to observe hands-on assistance to assure services approved for the amount, frequency and duration are sufficient for current needs.
 Adjustments are made upon discovery.
-Also, the CME is required to review supporting documentations to determine the need for a reassessment when the beneficiary is hospitalized or endures a significant change in status.
+Also, the CME is required to review supporting documentations to determine the need for a reassessment when the participant is hospitalized or endures a significant change in status.
 Another monitoring task the CME performs to assure services are in the best interest of the individual is a quarterly multidisciplinary monitoring team meeting with all services providers.

 Other policy.
+Specify: